deletedcu/angular-demo/lectures/01-angular-basics/05-angular-directives.md

 ng serve --open
 ```

 Now go into `src/app/app.component.ts` and replace the class definition with the below.
 This will give us a list of information to pull from and display in our app.
-It's in a format called JSON, which separates attributes from values with `:` and groups related attributes together with `{}`, much like an array of objects.
+It's in JSON, which separates attributes from values with `:` and groups related attributes together with `{}`, basically an array of objects.

 ```javascript
 export class AppComponent {